bahtiyartan/troia/docs/48File.rst

 	CLOSE FILE [FILEID { fileid }];

 All basic file operations are performed on server side.
 But it is allowed to access client side files.
 System copies client side file to server and sends to client after the operation.
-If file transfer is not necessary system does not copy opened file.
-Here is the matrice that shows the operation due to file open modes:
+If file transfer is not necessary due to open mode system does not copy opened file.
+On database transactions it is not recommended to access files on client side.
+Due to EnableDBTransactionUnityCheck configuration system may show an warning messages when accessing file in client side inside a database transaction.
+For more detail please see related sections.
+Here is the matrix that shows the operation due to file open modes:

 +------------+------------------+------------------+------------------+
 |            |   FORREAD        | FORAPPEND        | FORNEW           |